Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Glasses}

-A glass is an amorphous, that is, non-crystalline, solid.
-So-called natural glasses have been used by man long before humans learned to make synthetic glass \cite{cicconi2019}.
-Geological glasses can be igneous, metamorphic, or sedimentary \cite{heide2011}.
-Obsidian is a volcanic glass that forms when felsic (silica-rich) lava cools rapidly with minimal crystal growth.
-It is usually dark-colored, with a glassy texture, and can contain small gas bubbles or mineral inclusions.
-It can occasionally be patterned \cite{ma2001micro} (Fig.~\ref{fig:glass}).
-Tektites are glassy objects that are formed during meteorite impacts.
-They are created when the intense heat and pressure from the impact turn surrounding rocks and soil into molten glass, which then solidifies into teardrop-shaped objects.
-One instance to be discussed further below is that of fulgurites (Sec.~\ref{sec:Fulgurites}).
-Fulgurites are formed when lightning strikes sandy soil or sandy near-surface sediments.
-The extreme heat generated by the lightning melts the sand, forming hollow glass tubes or branching structures \cite{pasek_fulgurite_2012}.
+A glass is an amorphous (non-crystalline) solid.
+Natural glasses predate human manufacture~\cite{cicconi2019}, and geological glasses occur in igneous, metamorphic, and sedimentary contexts~\cite{heide2011}.
+Obsidian is a volcanic glass that forms when silica-rich (felsic) lava cools rapidly, suppressing crystallization; it is typically dark, vitreous, and may contain vesicles or mineral inclusions, with occasional patterning~\cite{ma2001micro} (Fig.~\ref{fig:glass}).
+Tektites are impact glasses formed when meteorite strikes melt target rocks and soils; the ejecta cools in flight to glassy bodies (e.g.,~splashform, teardrop, or aerodynamically sculpted shapes).
+Fulgurites (Sec.~\ref{sec:Fulgurites}) form when lightning melts sandy soil or sandy near-surface sediments, producing hollow glassy tubes and branching structures~\cite{pasek_fulgurite_2012}.
+Agates (Sec.~\ref{sec:agates}) and basalt columns (Sec.~\ref{sec:basalt}) may involve geological glasses in their formation.